iflylabs/iflychat-documentation/rest/reference/delete-thread-history.md

 | :------------- |:------------- |
 | `https://api.iflychat.com/api/1.1/threads/delete` | POST |

-There are 2 different ways of retrieving thread history:
+There are 2 different ways of deleting thread history:

 1. Deleting thread history of a room